 Finca Sophia is an experimental farm, as coffee is rarely grown at 2,100 meters in Central America.
 In many ways the owners are charting their own course, choosing this farm to challenge the conventional wisdom, push the boundaries, and create exceptional, rare coffees.
 Their motto has been quality over quantity, preferring an approach (altitude, tree spacing, pruning, etc.) that promotes quality even as they grow, plant and hone their methods.

-Finca Sophia’s loyal workforce is led by its manager, Kelly Hartmann, a second generation coffee farmer whose family pioneered coffee cultivation in this part of Panama back in the 1920s.
-Six workers and their families, all from the Ngobe Bugle indigenous group in Panama, work with Kelly on the farm.
+Finca Sophia’s loyal workforce is led by its manager, Kelly Hartmann, a third generation coffee farmer whose family pioneered coffee cultivation in this part of Panama back in the 1920s.
+Six workers and their families, all from the Ngobe Bugle indigenous group in Panama, work for Kelly on the farm.
 They bring their culture and traditions to the farm and we are grateful for their dedication to making Finca Sophia a reality.

 Click here to take a video tour of the farm.